doctorsketch/doctorsketch/README.md

 **Objective**: Streamline the grant application process by using RAG \(Retrieval-Augmented Generation\) and a custom vector database to embed question-answer data.

-- This application reads previous funding applications, categorizes content, and retrieves relevant data to generate new answers.
+- This application reads previous funding applications, categorises content, and retrieves relevant data to generate new answers.
-- Features a local language model server to prioritize data privacy and cost savings.
+- Features a local language model server to prioritise data privacy and cost savings.

 ## 💼 Inside Job Charity Job Portal (https://insidejobsearch.xyz)